ashishmathew0297/Bluetooth-Snoop-Log-Tracker/README.md

 ## Hardware Requirements

 The hardware needed for this project are:
-- An Android phone, ideally running Android 14 as this code was developed and confirmed to work with a device running this version
+- An Android phone, ideally running Android 14 as this code was developed and confirmed to work with a device running this version.
 - A laptop running a Debian-based Linux distribution.
 Ubuntu has the best support.
-- A USB connector that allows data transfer
+- A USB connector that allows data transfer.

 ## Software Requirements